lukearmstrong/lukearmstrong.co.uk/_posts/2012-11-18-getting-started-with-ubuntu-server.markdown

 ## Create User

 You don't want to be in the habit of using the root account.
-By default Ubuntu disables the root account, but Linode re-enables it.
+By default Ubuntu disables the root account, but [Linode](http://www.linode.com/?r=0b86dec2dc8ba417b9d86cb3b44f1131b92c1b26) re-enables it.

 Let's create a user account.
-(This is similar to useradd)[http://www.go2linux.org/useradd-vs-adduser]
+[This is similar to useradd](http://www.go2linux.org/useradd-vs-adduser).

     adduser luke